Anixuil/Kunlun-Design-Vue/packages/docs/en/document/form/checkbox.md

 ## Checkbox is used alone

-Checkbox can also be used separately, the binding data type is 'boolean'。
+Checkbox can also be used separately, the binding data type is 'boolean'.

 :::demo
 checkbox/alone